-Community-Based Care (CBC) changes the way the Department of Family and Protective Services (DFPS) procures, contracts, and pays for foster care services.
-Under a performance-based grant agreement, a single contractor provides services to children and families within a designated community (also known as "catchment area").
+Community-Based Care (CBC) changes how the Department of Family and Protective Services (DFPS) procures, contracts, and pays for foster care services.
+Under a performance-based grant agreement, a single contractor provides services to children and families within a designated community.
 In Stage I, this Single Source Continuum Contractor (SSCC) is responsible for ensuring the full continuum of paid foster care placements and other services for children in the state's legal conservatorship.
 SSCCs also support adoption recruitment, matching, and home studies.
-In Stage II, the SSCC expands services to include unverified relative or "kinship" placements, services to parents, and the SSCC has sole responsibility for the legal case management function.
+In Stage II, the SSCC expands services to include unverified relative or "kinship" placements and services to parents, and the SSCC has sole responsibility for the legal case management function.
 In Stage III, the SSCC continues the provision of all Stage I and II services and is awarded with financial incentives and disincentives for permanency outcomes and additional performance measures for child safety and well-being.

-Evaluation of CBC is on-going to support Continuous Quality Improvement (CQI) and includes both process and outcome components.
-Texas Family Code, Chapter 264, subchapter B-1 requires DFPS' evaluation of CBC to include "an independent evaluation of each contractor's processes and fiscal and qualitative outcomes."
-DFPS contracted with Texas Tech University to conduct a process evaluation of each stage of CBC in each established community.
-The process evaluation is a tool the department uses to assess implementation of CBC in each community, identify the key successes and barriers, and course correct as needed.
+Evaluation of CBC is ongoing to support Continuous Quality Improvement (CQI) and includes both process and outcome evaluation components.
+Texas Family Code, Chapter 264, subchapter B-1 requires DFPS' evaluation of CBC to have "an independent evaluation of each contractor's processes and fiscal and qualitative outcomes."
+OCBCT continues to evaluate whether the staged approach is the best to implement CBC statewide.
+The OCBCT and DFPS contracted with Texas Tech University to conduct a process evaluation of each stage of CBC in each established community.
+The process evaluation is a tool the department uses to assess implementation of CBC in each community, identify the key successes and barriers, and correct course as needed.
 The CBC process evaluation was completed in November 2020 and can be found on the CBC website.
-On-going process evaluation through an independent entity will continue as new areas move into CBC Stage I and II.
+On-going process evaluations through Texas Tech University will continue, and work is underway with the DFPS Office of Data and Systems Improvement and the SSCCs to make a long-term sustainable plan for statewide community-based care.
+An updated process evaluation is planned to be released by Texas Tech University in FY23.

-DFPS continues to work with the Center for Child Welfare Data, affiliated with Chapin Hall of the University of Chicago, to support the outcome evaluation.
+The OCBCT and DFPS continue to work with the Center for Child Welfare Data, affiliated with Chapin Hall of the University of Chicago, to support the outcome evaluation.
 Chapin Hall provides independent data analysis of each SSCC's performance on placements within 50 miles and paid foster care days, the basis for the fiscal model and incentive payments in Stage III.
-Moving into fiscal year 2022, Chapin Hall will begin to evaluate child outcomes in the Big Country & Texoma and Metroplex West catchment areas as both 2INgage and Our Community Our Kids (OCOK) continue to be responsible for all substitute care services to children and families in the respective catchment area.
-DFPS further consults with Chapin Hall on Continuous Quality Improvement processes for oversight of CBC in Stage II.
+Chapin Hall and OCBCT, with the input of the SSCCs, will be finalizing Stage III in the next year.
+During the fiscal year 2022, Chapin Hall has evaluated child outcomes in the Big Country & Texoma and Metroplex West community areas.
+Both 2INgage and Our Community Our Kids (OCOK) continue to be responsible for all substitute care services to children and families in the respective community area.
+DFPS further consults with Chapin Hall on Continuous Quality Improvement processes to oversee CBC in Stage II.

-The CBC Quality Indicators (sometimes referred to as guiding principles), developed by the DFPS Public Private Partnership (the CBC governing body) provide a shared vision for quality services and outcomes under CBC.
+The CBC Quality Indicators, often referred to as guiding principles and developed by the DFPS Public Private Partnership (PPP), provides a shared vision for quality services and outcomes under CBC.
 The achievement of quality indicators is the first major deliverable in the SSCC contract and guides the performance-based contract.
-CBC contract performance measures reported in Sections B and C of the Appendices to this report align to the quality indicators, where aggregate data is available in DFPS' automated case management data system, IMPACT (Information Management Protecting Adults and Children in Texas) for measurement.
+CBC contract performance measures reported in Sections B and C of the Appendices align to the quality indicators, where aggregate data is available in DFPS' automated case management data system, IMPACT (Information Management Protecting Adults and Children in Texas), for measurement.
 Contract performance measures are not an evaluation of Community-Based Care, though they may pave the way for future evaluation efforts that connect CBC quality indicators to positive permanency.